spawnmason/randar-explanation/README.md

 The above is commented and slightly modified for clarity, but it's functionally accurate to the real code.

-So the idea is to decide where the woodland mansion should go in this woodland region (which is 80 by 80 chunks), check if that place is *right here*, and if so, generate a woodland mansion starting right here.
+So the idea is to decide where the Woodland Mansion should go in this Woodland region (which is 80 by 80 chunks), check if that place is *right here*, and if so, generate a Woodland Mansion starting right here.

-This code might look a little silly, you might be thinking "it's absurd to do all these checks on every chunk, just pick where woodland mansions should go once per region and be done with it".
+This code might look a little silly, you might be thinking "it's absurd to do all these checks on every chunk, just pick where Woodland Mansions should go once per region and be done with it".
 The reason is that Minecraft chunks are generated independently of each other, and in unknown order, yet we still want to generate a deterministic world from a given seed.
 We don't know in what order the player is going to walk around the world, and it's nice to be able to generate any chunk on-demand in a stateless manner.
 It's a good game experience.
 Thus, weird-looking code like this.

 Anyway, that code gets called on every chunk load, for every chunk in a large square around the one being loaded.
 It's a bit complicated to explain why so I'll mostly skip it (the basic idea is that these structures are (much) larger than one chunk in size, so we need to check for a structure origin in many nearby chunks in order to generate this current one correctly).

 The problem is that it modifies the seed of the global `World.rand`.
 This is just lazy coding.
 All they're doing is calling `nextInt` four times to pick the X and Z coordinate.
-They could have replaced `Random random = this.world.setRandomSeed(...` with `Random random = new Random(the same stuff)` (in other words, make a new `Random` rather than messing with the existing one that's used by everything else???).
+They could have replaced `Random random = this.world.setRandomSeed(...` with `Random random = new Random(the same stuff)` (in other words, make a new `Random` here rather than messing with the existing one that's used by everything else???).

-Crucially, the `setRandomSeed` is called **in order to check** where the woodland mansion should go.
+Crucially, the `setRandomSeed` is called **in order to check** where the Woodland Mansion should go.
 It happens no matter what, on every chunk load, everywhere.
-You don't have to be standing in/near the woodland mansion or anything like that.
+You don't have to be standing in/near the Woodland Mansion or anything like that.

 Well, turns out `World.rand` is used in literally hundreds of places, and many of those places can be easily observed by playing the game normally.
 For example, when you mine a block: